-of the legislature of the State of Illinois, entitled, "An Act to regulate the manufacture of clothing, wearing apparel and other articles in this state, and to provide for the appointment of state inspectors to enforce the same, and to make an appropriation therefor," approved June 17, 1893, and each and every section thereof is illegal and void.
+Ist.
+As a matter of law, the court holds that the act of the legislature of the State of Illinois, entitled, "An Act to regulate the manufacture of clothing, wearing apparel and other articles in this state, and to provide for the appointment of state inspectors to enforce the same, and to make an appropriation therefor," approved June 17, 1893, and each and every section thereof is illegal and void.

-- 2d.
-That section 5 of said act is illegal and void. - 3d.
-That section 6 of said act is illegal and void. - 4th.
+That section 5 of said act is illegal and void.
+2d.
+3d.
+That section 6 of said act is illegal and void.
 That section 7 of said act is illegal and void.
+4th.

-- 5th.
-That section 8 of said act is illegal and void. - 6th.
-That said act and each and every section thereof is contrary to and in violation of the constitution of the State of Illinois. - 7th.
-That section 5 of said act is contrary to and in violation of said constitution. - 8th.
-That section 6 of said act is contrary to and in violation of said constitution. - 9th.
-That section 7 of said act is contrary to and in violation of said constitution.
+That section 8 of said act is illegal and void.
+5th.

+That said act and each and every section thereof 6th. is contrary to and in violation of the constitution of the State of Illinois.

+7th.
+That section 5 of said act is contrary to and in violation of said constitution.

+8th.
+That section 6 of said act is contrary to and in violation of said constitution.

+That section 7 of said act is contrary to and in oth. violation of said constitution.

+2I

-- 10th.
-That section 8 of said act is contrary to and in violation of said constitution. - 11th.
+That section 8 of said act is contrary to and in 10th. violation of said constitution.

 That said act and each and every section thereof is contrary to and in violation of the constitution of the United States and the amendments thereto.

-- 12th.
-That section 5 of said act is contrary to and in violation of said constitution and amendments. - 13th.
+That section 5 of said act is contrary to and in I2th. violation of said constitution and amendments.

+13th.
 That section 8 of said act is contrary to and in violation of said constitution and amendments.